 5: Citizen Eco-Drive Promaster Tough

 Here’s something that fits right in the budget range of the middle class.
-Citizen’s Eco-Drive Promaster Tough is a basic watch design from the latest quartz technology in mind.
+This Eco-Drive Tough watch from the Citizen Promaster collection features a basic watch design from the latest quartz technology in mind.
 It might not be really practical or even enduring, but it’s close enough.

 The product’s steel monobloc case is resistant to water of about 200 m.
 Beneath the exterior comes a synthetic sapphire crystal and a screw-down crown.
-The loss also receives its light power thanks to the brand’s Eco-Drive technology.
+The loss also receives its light power thanks to the Eco-Drive technology of Citizen.

 Price: Around $400